abiribahullas7766/Online-Course-Registration-Using-PHP-and-MySQL/README.md

 It also provides time to time current status information related to courses.
 It can help for the student need to register by giving necessary details, for the desired course.

+Online Course Registration System Modules

+This Project Divided into two modules

+    .
+Admin
+    .
+Student

+Admin —–Admin will register the student and provide username,password and pincode.Pincode will be used when a student enrolls for the course.
+Admin can manage session,semester,departments,course,students,students log.

 How to Rum Online Course Registration Using PHP and MySQL: